AdvancedPhotonSource/GSAS-II/docs/source/packages.rst

   integration into Windows.
 Conda provides this under the name pywin32.

+* zarr: The zarr package is used to read and write compressed hierarchical files.
+It is used by the APS MIDAS program to produce files of integrated powder diffraction patterns.

+* sympy: This package performs symbolic computations and is used for k-vector searching with ISODISTORT.

 *Conda command*:
   Should you wish to install Python and the desired packages yourself, this is certainly possible.
 For Linux, ``apt`` or ``yum`` is an option, as is